 - Reducing your utility bills associated with air conditioning

-- Increasing occupant comfort and avoid installing an air conditioner where there isn’t already one
+- Increasing occupant comfort and avoiding installation of an air conditioner where there isn't already one

-- Decreasing the size and prolong the life of your air conditioning system
+- Decreasing the size and prolonging the life of your air conditioning system

-- Lowering roof maintenance costs and extend roof life, avoiding reroofing costs and reducing solid waste
+- Lowering roof maintenance costs and extending roof life, avoiding reroofing costs and reducing solid waste

-- Assist your home in meeting building codes
+- Assisting your home in meeting building codes

-- Mitigate your community's Urban Heat Island Effect
+- Mitigating your community's Urban Heat Island Effect

-- Maintain aesthetics with a roof that performs and looks good
+- Maintaining aesthetics with a roof that performs and looks good

 - Indirect benefits